dowusubekoe-dev/demo-movie-api/README.md

-# Simple REST API locally on a Linux server using Python with the Flask Framework
+# Simple REST API locally on a Linux server using Python with the Flask Framework (Dev)

 ## Prerequisites:
 1. Linux server (local or remote).